AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 # Application Server for GraphQL APIs

 The [Application Server for GraphQL APIs](https://experienceleague.adobe.com/docs/commerce-operations/performance-best-practices/performance-best-practices/application-server.html) enables Adobe Commerce to maintain state among GraphQL API requests.
 The Application Server, which is built on the Open Swoole extension, operates as a process with worker threads that handle request processing.
 By preserving a bootstrapped application state among GraphQL API requests, the Application Server enhances request handling and overall product performance.
-API requests become significantly more efficient.
+As a result, GraphQL request response time can be reduced up to 30%.

 The Application Server is supported on [Cloud Starter](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/starter-architecture.html) deployments only.
 It is not available for Cloud Pro projects during Beta.
 It is not available for deployments of the Magento Open Source code base.